 The Vice President, upon approval of the recommendation, shall send an offer of appointment with a return date specified.
 The Dean shall provide the Office of the Vice President with narrative about any special terms negotiated with the prospective faculty member.

 The Human Resources Office shall be responsible for collecting the Educational Loan Default Certification and the Statement of Child Support Obligation as required by statue.
+The Human Resources Office shall also be responsible for ensuring that the I-9 Form is completed at the time of on-campus employment.

 The Vice President's Office shall notify appropriate campus offices of acceptance or rejection of the offer.